-Amortization of deferred policy acquisition costs and other operating expenses
+Amortization of deferred policy acquisition costs and underwriting and administrative expenses

 Expenses incurred to underwrite risks are referred to as policy acquisition expenses.
 Variable policy acquisition costs consist of commission expenses, premium taxes and certain other underwriting expenses that vary with and are primarily related to the writing and acquisition of new and renewal business.
 These policy acquisition costs are deferred and amortized over the effective period of the related insurance policies.
 Fixed policy acquisition costs, referred to herein as underwriting and administrative expenses are expensed as incurred.
-These costs include salaries, rent, office supplies, and depreciation.
-Other operating expenses consists primarily of information technology costs, accounting and internal control salaries, as well as audit and legal expenses.
+These costs include salaries, rent, office supplies, depreciation and all other operating expenses not otherwise classified separately.